AshtonBro/ImageHelper/README.md

 __Layout__ - A Windows application should have a flexible and reactive layout that works well on any screen form factor.
 In part, this concerns portrait and landscape screen orientations, various sizes, as well as the lock mode.
 XAML provides many UI-elements designed to make it easier to build layouts for your application. <br>

+__Panels__ - The app shows many examples of layouts for managing object lists.
+Such as: GridView, ListView, FlipView, ListBox. <br>

 * Download files and read project description 📖👉 [Project Materials](https://archive.codeplex.com/?p=windows8applications)
 * See other Jeremy works and the git-hub in general 👴👉 [GitHub - JeremyLikness](https://github.com/JeremyLikness/BuildWin8Apps)